emilio-lovarela/AG_Oertel_software_emilio/README.md

    **Note:** You can open a terminal directly in the desired folder in the following ways:
       - **Windows:** Go to your desired folder location and type `cmd` on the address bar
       - **Linux (Ubuntu):** Once in the folder location, right-click on an empty space in the file manager and then select `Open Terminal`
-   2. Then, **install the required dependencies** by running the following command:<br />`pip install -r requirements.txt`
+   2. Then, **install the required dependencies** by running the following command:<br />`pip install -r requirements.txt` or `pip3 install -r requirements.txt`

 ## How to use It
+**IMPORTANT NOTE:**
+Windows users can use the compiled tools double-clicking on the executable `.exe` file.
+The drive link with executable files for the tools can be found in the **Installation Prerequisites** section.
-To utilize each tool within this repository, follow these steps:
+To utilize each tool within this repository using python, follow these steps:

 <table border="0">
  <tr>